 The interest in finding the top dental treatment abroad has created a new kind of tourism which has opened the doors for the establishment of medical tourism agencies.
 These operations provide a one-stop experience where they will organize flights, accommodation, sightseeing and hospital recommendations.

 Medical tourism agencies have overseas holiday packages that cover a number of different kinds of medical procedures.
-They include cosmetic and elective surgery, eye surgery, fertility treatments and a completely separate division that focus entirely on dental procedures.
+They include cosmetic and elective surgery, eye surgery, fertility treatments, and a completely separate division that focuses entirely on dental procedures.